MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/var-const-let.md

 // [ 1 ]
 ```

-If you want to freeze a data structure so it is truly immutable, use `Object.freeze`.
+If you want to freeze a data structure so it is truly immutable, use [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ```javascript
 const y = [ 1 ]